Doctors believe they are ‘on the brink of a new class of treatments’ for MS

 Experts then measured how quickly signals travelled between the eyes and the brain.

-The results showed that, while the speed of signals slowed down in the placebo group over the course of six months, they remained constant in the drug group.
+The results suggested that, while the speed of signals slowed down in the placebo group over the course of six months, they remained constant in the drug group, suggesting a degree of boost to nerve function.

 While people did not report actually feeling better on the drugs, no serious side-effects occurred.